sights-c/jTDC_with_PCIe/README.md

 So a single jTDC module can provide TDC, TOT-ADC, TRIGGER and SCALER, which could eliminate the need to split detector signals.

-The example implementation projects were created using Xilinx ISE Design Suite 14.4.
+The VFB6 example implementation projects were created using Xilinx ISE Design Suite 14.4.
 The example implementations run on [ELB-VFB6](http://www.elbonn.de/cms/item.php?theme=elb-vme-vfb6&language=en) boards.
 The author is not affiliated with ELB.
+You are free to provide example imlementations for other plattforms.

+The AX7203 example implementation projects were created using  Xilinx Vivado 2018.3.
+The example implementations run on [AX7203](https://www.xilinx.com/products/boards-and-kits/1-1s6r42o.html) boards.
 You are free to provide example imlementations for other plattforms.

 ## Acknowledgements